Expert discussion

 Regardless of the plant type, GE Vernova’s expertise in managing both scenarios helps ensure successful integration.

-How can generation and BOP (Balance of Plant) equipment be integrated into a single plant controller, and can it be operated remotely?
+Can generation and BOP (Balance of Plant) equipment be integrated into a single plant controller, and can the controller be operated remotely?

 Integrating generation and BOP equipment into a common system (not necessarily a single controller) is achievable and beneficial.
 Remote operation feasibility depends on several factors: